CrixuAMG/laravel-decorators/README.md

 Decorators can be registered in two ways.

 1) Config based \
 After publishing the config file, register your decorators as shown in the bottom of the file.
-Then extend the AbstractController in a controller and call `$this-setup()` in the `__construct()` using the key created in the config file.
+Then extend the AbstractController in a controller and call `$this->setup()` in the `__construct()` using the key created in the config file.

 2) ServiceProvider based\
 Run `php artisan make:provider RepositoryServiceProvider`.